 USCIS Interpretation of Immigration Law and Regulations Varies

-The EB-5 Immigrant Investor Program was created by Congress in 1990 in order to generate job-creating foreign investment in the United States.
-The program was enacted through the Immigration and Nationality Act, sections 203(b)(5) and 216A, and pertinent EB-5 regulations are located within the Code of Federal Regulations (C.F.R.) in Title 8, sections 204.6 and 216.6.
+Congress created the EB-5 Immigrant Investor Program in 1990 to generate job-creating foreign investment in the United States.
+The program was enacted through the Immigration and Nationality Act, sections 203(b)(5) and 216A, and pertinent EB-5 regulations are located within the Code of Federal Regulations (C.F.R.) in Title 8, section 204.6 and section 216.6.

-In general, this law and its related regulations are vague.
-As a result, what the law seems to say can differ from how United States Citizenship and Immigration Services (USCIS) implements EB-5 law.
+Generally, this law and its related regulations are vague.
+Consequently, what the law seems to say can differ from how United States Citizenship and Immigration Services (USCIS) implements EB-5 law.

 Following are several elements of the EB-5 program, each of which is explained both through the lens of the law and through a practical examination of how USCIS actually implements these provisions.